 You should read the PDS and obtain independent professional advice before obtaining this product.

 Maximising the value you get from your American Express Platinum Edge

-Spend in supermarkets on gift cards, & using them to buy elsewhere
+Spend in supermarkets on gift cards and use them to buy elsewhere

 Membership Rewards will return triple points on all purchases that can be made with a credit card in supermarkets, including purchases of gift vouchers.